 Jeff laughed and he put the Minion costume parts on.
 It turned out that it wasn’t very hard to put on, but he wondered what he’d do if he had to pee.
-Well, he’d just peed so he was good to go.
+Well, he’d just peed so, for now, he was okay.

 They walked into the family room and showed off their costumes to the ‘old people,’ a.k.a. their parents.
 Jeff’s mom approved of his costume, which made him wonder what her big deal about the costume had been.
 Since Ryan’s mom had bought him the Green Guardian costume it came pre-approved.
 Both mothers wanted to take pictures, which embarrassed and frustrated their sons who were eager to leave.

 After the picture-taking session was over, Ryan’s dad drove them to Myra Choi’s house.
 Ryan introduced Jeff and Myra and she welcomed him, then handed them the map of their trick-or-treat area.
 It was three blocks from her house.

 Just as Ryan had said, as soon as they told the people at each house that it was for the Children’s Village either they got a lot more candy, or cash, or both.